 Welding

-Blend Art and Science.
-Begin a Career in Welding!
+Blend Art and Science with a Career in Welding!

-This part-time Welding program prepares you for a career in the welding industry in only 18 weeks.
+The part-time Welding program prepares you for a career in the welding industry in only 18 weeks.
 Using the "learn while you earn" model, our evening class allows you to work while you're taking classes.
-Common industry standard processes of Shielded Metal Arc Welding (SMAW-Stick), Gas Tungsten Arc Welding (GTAW-TIG), and Gas Metal Arc Welding (GMAW-MIG), as well as plasma arc and oxy-acetylene cutting are covered.
-This class is designed for anyone interested in learning more about welding, those considering a career change, and/or those currently in the field who are looking to upskill.

 Program Requirements: